The importance of thickness when choosing a wool coat – CDL#85

 Here is the explanation in pictures:

-• This is 1m2 (1m*1m).
+• This is 1m 2 (1m*1m).
 Let's call it "A".

 • This is 1 linear meter (1m*1m50).
-But it can also be 1m*1m40 or 1m*1m60, depending on the width of the width.
+But it can also be 1m*1m40 or 1m*1m60, depending on the width of the strip.
 Let's call it "B".

-• What some brands do is say that B = A. But that's inaccurate.
-If B = 600g, then A = 600/1.5 = 400g/m 2
+• What some brands do is say that B = A. But this is incorrect.
+If B = 600g, then A = 600/1.5 = 400g/ m2

 The maximum weight for a coat seems to me to be around 500 or even 550g/ m2 .
-SO :
+So:

 2. Practical cases